 The SDWA authorizes states to use up to 10% of the total annual federal capitalization grant to support state program management activities.
-For FY2023, PRDOH will be banking the State Program Management set-aside as follows: \$152,800 (10%) for BIL EC and \$573,000 (10%) BIL LSR.
+For FY2024, PRDOH will be establishing the full amounts available for the Base, BIL-LSLR and BIL Supplemental funds and will be banking the State Program Management set-aside of 10% for BIL-EC as shown in Table 3.
 PRDOH reserves the right to take from future capitalization grants amounts not claimed at this time under this set-aside.

 Nonetheless, DOH will continue undertaking a series of activities for priorities established in the PRDWSRF's Technical Assistance Support (TAS): Operator Certification Program and Capacity Development Program.